ARM-software/psa-api/doc/fwu/overview/architecture.rst

    Implementation architecture with a trusted update client

-In this architecture, it is possible for verification of an update to happen in any component, including the update client itself.
+In this architecture, it is permitted for verification of an update to happen in any component, including the update client itself.
 This approach can be suitable for highly constrained devices, and relies on the security provided by the protocol used between the update server and update client.

 .. warning::

    If the implementation assumes that manifests and firmware images provided by the client are valid, and carries out the preparation and installation without further verification, then the |API| is being used purely as a hardware abstraction layer (HAL) for the firmware store.

-   An implementation like this must clearly document this assumption to ensure update clients carry out sufficient verification of firmware images before calling the |API|.
+   An implementation like this must clearly document this assumption to ensure update clients carry out sufficient verification of firmware manifests, firmware images, and firmware dependencies before calling the |API|.

 This implementation architecture can also be used in a device that does not enforce a :term:`secure boot` policy.
 For example, this can enable code reuse by using a single API for firmware update across devices that have different security requirements and policies.
-Although permitted by the |API|, this usage is not a focus for the specification.
+Although permitted by the |API|, this usage is not a focus for this specification.